Multi-node Acceleration for Large-scale GCNs: Motivation

-\textbf{Inefficiencies of NN and GP MultiAccSyses.} Previous efforts propose a series of MultiAccSyses for large-scale NNs and GPs, however, they fail to tackle the unique execution pattern of the multi-node acceleration for GCNs.
-For an example, TPU-Pod~\cite{TPU-Pod}, its designers elaborately customize an MultiAccSys for NNs using an inter-node network interface like NVLink to connect many TPU chips together.
-Although TPU-Pod deliver near-linear speedup for the acceleration of large-scale NNs, the irregular coarse-grained communication pattern and hybrid execution pattern make GCNs ill-suited to be accelerated by previous MultiAccSyses which are elaborately tailored to the regular coarse-grained communication pattern and regular execution pattern.
-For another example, Tesseract~\cite{Tesseract}, its designers elaborately customize an MultiAccSys for GPs using an well-designed message passing model (i.e., OPPE) to alleviate the fine-grained irregular communication pattern.
-Tesseract achieves great improvements in the acceleration of large-scale GPs, however, massive redundant coarse-grained transmissions are caused by the irregular coarse-grained communication pattern.
-Although the redundant transmissions can be reduced by OPPR message-passing model~\cite{GraphP}, however, the size of the replicas of feature vectors makes it difficult to store thousands of replicas on-chip, which inevitably leads to massive off-chip memory accesses, let alone the hybrid execution pattern.
+\textbf{Inefficiencies of NN and GP MultiAccSyses.} Previous efforts propose a series of MultiAccSyses for large-scale NNs and GPs.
+However, they fail to tackle the unique execution pattern of the multi-node acceleration for GCNs.
+For example, the designers of TPU-Pod~\cite{TPU-Pod} elaborately customize an MultiAccSys for NNs using an NVLink-like inter-node network interface to connect TPU chips.
+Although TPU-Pod delivers near-linear speedup for large-scale NNs, they are ill-suited for GCNs due to the irregular coarse-grained communication pattern and hybrid execution patterns.
+Another example is Tesseract~\cite{Tesseract}, whose designers elaborately customize an MultiAccSys for GPs using a well-designed message passing model (i.e., OPPE) to alleviate the fine-grained irregular communication pattern.
+Although Tesseract achieves significant speedup for large-scale GPs, it invokes massive amounts of redundant coarse-grained transmissions caused by the irregular coarse-grained communication pattern.
+Although the redundant transmissions can be reduced by introducing the OPPR message-passing model~\cite{GraphP}, the replicas of feature vectors can be prohibitively large to be stored entirely on-chip, which inevitably leads to many off-chip memory accesses.